askscio/atlassian-plugins/jira/server/scio_search_10/README.md

 # Jira Glean Search Plugin - Jira 10.x.x

 The Glean Search plugin for Jira Server or Data Center editions provides additional ranking signals for Glean.
-It sends additional webhooks back to Scio whenever a user views a page.
+It sends additional webhooks back to Glean whenever a user views a page.
 This search plugin is updated to support Jira 10.x.x.
 The content of these messages are: